 James lives in Alexandria, Virginia, USA.
-Professionally, he works for Bayer CropScience in Washington, DC.
+Professionally, he works for one of the largest global agricultural companies.
 He came to faith in Christ in 1980, through the ministry of Lusaka Baptist Church, Zambia.
 He was later introduced to the doctrines of grace through the same ministry as well as by reading Banner of Truth classics.
 He is a member of the Covenant Reformed Baptist Church in Warrenton, Virginia.
 He loves the ACU vision because it serves an important role in equipping Godly African leaders.
 He is married to Christine with two adult children.

 World Class Faculty